 The destination for visitors is Guinness Storehouse, officially listed at St. James’s Gate, Dublin 8, D08 VF8H, Ireland.
 Use that full target when planning the route.
 “St. James’s Gate” is useful, but it is not enough by itself if your map or driver interprets it as the wider Guinness brewery area.

-This distinction matters because Guinness has several nearby names that sound interchangeable: Guinness Storehouse, St. James’s Gate, Guinness Brewery, Guinness Open Gate Brewery, and Dublin 8.
+Several nearby Guinness names can appear in maps and directions: Guinness Storehouse, St. James’s Gate, Guinness Brewery, Guinness Open Gate Brewery, and Dublin 8.
 They are related, but they do not all mean the same arrival point for a visitor with a ticket.

 Choose Guinness Storehouse as the final target if you are going for the main visitor attraction.
 If your actual plan is Guinness Open Gate Brewery, Roe & Co Distillery, or another Dublin 8 stop, do not borrow the Storehouse route and hope the last part works.
 The streets around The Liberties and St. James’s Gate are close enough to confuse a visitor, but not close enough that the final anchor stops mattering.